SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Image Processing Pipeline

 \cpar{Application Layer} The final layer of the image processing pipeline includes various applications for different tasks.
 For autonomous vehicles, \ac{CV} algorithms are the most important.
 Among these, \ac{ML} models are the most common for fully autonomous vehicles.
 These models can range from simple object detection algorithms to complex systems, such as trajectory planning based on images or even end-to-end autonomous driving models~\cite{chen_end--end_2024}.
 Other applications include the fusion of image data with other sensor data, such as LiDAR, the visualization of images in the vehicle’s infotainment system, and many others.
 In addition, this layer includes applications that control the parameters of preceding components.
 Examples include configuring the \ac{ISP} or adjusting sensor settings to influence exposure control.
 This feedback loop is depicted in \autoref{fig:teaser} as a control flow from the application layer to the \ac{ISP} and the image sensor.
+Similar to the data preparation layer, sophisticated image sensors might have application layer functionality already on-chip~\cite{sony_group_corporation_imx500_2025}.